publicissapient-france/scaleway-breakathon/README.md

   Kubernetes auth on Auth0 directly!
 - It's not possible to tag a Container Registry, while other Scaleway resources mostly support tags everywhere
+- We had trouble inviting people to the Scaleway org - some of them still cannot see its projects, but cannot be re-invited either because they "already belong to the organization"